 Polson Flathead Historical Museum

-This is a great place to spend some time and learn more about the history of Polson and the Flathead Lake region.
-Learn about the history of the Flathead reservation, which Polson is located on.
-The Museum also talks about the time period right after Flathead Indians opened the land to homesteaders in 1910, with information and memorabilia about how the town was settled.
-The Museum has artifacts from this time, such as a stagecoach and examples of the home interiors of homesteaders, plus a replica of a trading post from the time period.
+A great place to spend some time and learn more about the history of Polson and the Flathead Lake region.
+Learn about the history of the Flathead reservation, on which Polson is located.
+The Museum also talks about the time period right after Flathead Indians opened the land to homesteaders in 1910.
+It shares information and memorabilia about how the town was settled.
+The Museum has artifacts from this time.
+Among them are a stagecoach and examples of the home interiors of homesteaders.
+There’s also a replica of a trading post from the time period.

 More recent history is also on display, from antique fire trucks to Nessie, a 180-pound fish some believe to be the famed Flathead Monster.